emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 AES in Galois Counter Mode (AES-GCM) {{GCM}} is a widely deployed Authenticated Encryption with Associated Data (AEAD) algorithm {{RFC5116}}, valued for its performance in hardware and software and its provable security.
 During NIST standardization, Ferguson identified two weaknesses in GCM's authentication function {{Ferguson}}.
 The first significantly increases the forgery probability.
 The second allows recovery of the authentication subkey H upon a successful forgery, enabling an attacker to forge subsequent messages consistently, a property known as reforgeability failure.
 Both weaknesses affect all tag lengths, but are especially damaging with short tags.

 Nyberg et al. {{Nyberg}} showed that small, theoretically grounded changes would mitigate these weaknesses.
 NIST did not adopt this advice and instead imposed ad hoc restrictions for short tags, without justification for parameter choices or claimed security levels.
 Mattsson et al. {{Mattsson}} later showed that attackers can nearly always observe whether a forgery succeeded, contradicting NIST's assumptions.
 NIST is now planning to remove support for tags shorter than 96 bits {{Revise}}, but has not addressed the underlying authentication weaknesses.
-Even with 96-bit tags, AES-GCM {{GCM}} offers only a forgery probability of 2<sup>-39</sup>, and with 128-bit tags in QUIC {{RFC9001}}, the expected number of successful forgeries is equivalent to that of an ideal MAC providing just 64.4 bits of security.
-Reforgeability resistance is a core design criterion in modern AEAD schemes such as {{AEZ}}.
+Even with 96-bit tags, AES-GCM {{GCM}} offers only a forgery probability of 2<sup>-39</sup>, and with 128-bit tags in QUIC {{RFC9001}}, the expected number of forgeries E(F) is equivalent to that of an ideal MAC providing just 64.4 bits of security.
+Reforgeability resistance is a core design criterion in modern AEAD schemes {{Reforge}}{{AEZ}}.

 Short tags are widely used: 32-bit tags are standard in most radio link layers including 5G {{Sec5G}}, 64-bit tags are very common in IoT transport and application layers, and 32-, 64-, and 80-bit tags appear frequently in media encryption.
 Audio packets are small, numerous, and ephemeral, making them highly sensitive to cryptographic overhead; since each packet typically encodes only 20 ms of audio, forgery of individual packets is imperceptible.
 Due to its weaknesses, GCM is typically not used with short tags, forcing a choice between the overhead of unnecessarily long tags {{I-D.ietf-moq-transport}} and the cost of much slower constructions such as AES-CTR with HMAC {{RFC3711}}{{RFC9605}}.
 Short tags are also useful in packets whose payloads are secured at higher layers, in protocols where security is given by the sum of tag lengths, and in constrained radio networks where low bandwidth limits forgery attempts.
-For all these applications, it is essential that the MAC behaves ideally: the forgery probability should be ≈ 1 / 2<sup>t</sup> even after many encryptions, many forgery attempts, and a successful forgery.
+For all these applications, it is essential that the MAC behaves ideally: the forgery probability should be ≈ 1 / 2<sup>tag_length</sup> even after many encryptions, many forgery attempts, and a successful forgery.
 CCM {{RFC5116}} achieves near-ideal probabilities with short tags but at a performance penalty relative to GCM.
-For a comprehensive discussion of short-tag use cases and requirements, see {{Comments38B}}.

-This document defines GCM with Strong Secure Tags (GCM-SST), an AEAD algorithm incorporating the recommendations of Nyberg et al. {{Nyberg}}.
+This document defines GCM with Strong Secure Tags (GCM-SST), an AEAD algorithm that addresses the weaknesses described above.
 GCM-SST can be used with any keystream generator, not only 128-bit block ciphers.
 The main differences from GCM {{GCM}} are: the introduction of a second authentication subkey H<sub>2</sub>; per-nonce derivation of H and H<sub>2</sub>; and the replacement of GHASH with POLYVAL {{RFC8452}}.
 Together, these changes yield truncated tags with near-ideal forgery probabilities, even against multiple forgery attacks, see {{Security}}.
-GCM-SST is designed for use in security protocols with replay protection such as TLS {{RFC8446}}, QUIC {{RFC9000}}, SRTP {{RFC3711}}, and PDCP {{PDCP}}, representing the dominant use case for GCM.
+GCM-SST is designed for use in security protocols with replay protection such as TLS {{RFC8446}}, QUIC {{RFC9000}}, SRTP {{RFC3711}}, and PDCP {{PDCP}}.
 In unicast settings with replay protection, GCM-SST's authentication tag behaves as an ideal MAC with full reforgeability resistance.
-Compared to Poly1305 {{RFC7539}} and GCM {{RFC5116}}, GCM-SST achieves stronger integrity with less overhead.
+Compared to Poly1305 {{RFC8439}} and GCM {{RFC5116}}, GCM-SST achieves stronger integrity with less overhead.
 Its hardware and software performance is comparable to GCM; in software, the two additional AES invocations are offset by POLYVAL's advantage over GHASH on little-endian architectures.
-GCM-SST preserves GCM's additive encryption structure, enabling efficient pipelining on modern processors {{Gueron}} (see also Section 2.4 of {{GCM-Update}}).
+GCM-SST preserves GCM's additive encryption structure, enabling efficient pipelining on modern processors {{GCM-Update}}{{Gueron}}.

-This document also registers AES-GCM-SST instances using AES {{AES}} and Rijndael with 256-bit keys and blocks (Rijndael-256) {{Rijndael}} in counter mode, with tag lengths of 48, 96, and 112 bits (see {{AES-GCM-SST}}).
-All registered instances produce authentication tags that behave as ideal MACs, with an expected number of forgeries
+This document also registers GCM-SST instances using AES {{AES}} and Rijndael with 256-bit keys and blocks (Rijndael-256) {{Rijndael}} in counter mode, with tag lengths of 48, 96, and 112 bits (see {{AES-GCM-SST}}).
+All registered instances produce authentication tags that behave as ideal MACs, with an expected number of forgeries E(F) ≈ v / 2<sup>tag_length</sup>, a property expected of a modern AEAD, and one GCM is far from providing.

-{: style=""}
-* E(F) ≈ v / 2<sup>t</sup>

-a property expected of a modern AEAD, and one GCM is far from providing.
 Rijndael-256 is already standardized by 3GPP for authentication and key generation {{Milenage-256}} and is planned for NIST standardization {{Plans}}.
 Rijndael-256 performs well on modern x86-64 platforms with AES-NI and VAES instructions {{Drucker}}.
 Compared to AEGIS {{I-D.irtf-cfrg-aegis-aead}}, AES-GCM-SST offers substantially higher throughput in pure hardware while retaining the advantage of being a mode of operation for AES.

-The integrity part of GCM-SST was originally developed by ETSI SAGE, under the name Mac5G, following a request from 3GPP.
-Mac5G follows the same structural approach as the integrity algorithms used for SNOW 3G {{UIA2}} and ZUC {{EIA3}}.
+GCM-SST was originally developed by ETSI SAGE.
 3GPP has standardized GCM-SST for use with SNOW 5G {{NCA4}}, AES-256 {{NCA5}}, and ZUC-256 {{NCA6}} in 3GPP TS 35.240–35.248.

 # Conventions and Definitions